Skip to main content

 Questions About This Case Study

-This was a complete digital growth system build: website redesign, Victoria AI agent, custom CRM, analytics setup, and landing pages.
-The engagement was structured in phases with clear deliverables for each component.
-The ongoing retainer covers AI agent monitoring, conversation optimization, website maintenance, landing page updates, and AI visibility.
-Pricing depends on practice areas and complexity, the AI Ops Audit scopes exactly what you need.
+This was a complete digital growth system: website redesign, Victoria, custom CRM, analytics, and landing pages.
+The engagement was scoped in phases with clear deliverables.
+The retainer covers conversation optimization, landing-page updates, and AI visibility.
+Pricing depends on practice areas and complexity; the AI Ops Audit scopes the exact starting point.

 Yes.
-The pattern is consistent across legal firms in this size range: lawyers spending time on intake, no CRM, no lead tracking, no system for qualifying before the first meeting.
-The specific qualifying questions and conversation flows change based on your practice areas, but the infrastructure is the same.
-The key insight from working with legal firms: lawyers are understandably skeptical of AI for legal reasoning (their license is at risk).
-This system doesn't touch legal work.
-It handles the admin and intake workflow that eats their billable hours.
+The pattern is consistent across firms in this size range: lawyers spending time on intake, no CRM, no lead tracking, no system for qualifying before the first meeting.
+The specific qualifying questions and conversation flows change with practice area, but the infrastructure is the same.
+Victoria does not touch legal work.
+She handles the admin and intake that eats billable hours.

-No. Victoria connects to your existing WhatsApp business account, Calendly, and whatever CRM or tools you already use.
-If you don't have a CRM, we build one.
-The system sits on top of your current workflow and automates the parts that don't require legal expertise.
+No. Victoria connects to your existing WhatsApp business account, your calendar, and whatever CRM you already use.
+If you do not have a CRM, we build one.
+The system sits on top of your current workflow and automates the parts that do not require legal expertise.

 More Case Studies